mightycow/uberdemotools/CUSTOM_PARSING.md

 It shows off how to analyze gamestate and command messages.

-A note for Windows developers
+A Note for Windows developers
 -----------------------------

 Please note that if you want proper support for Unicode file paths, you will have to change 2 things with respect to the sample applications: